DFKI-NLP/InterroLang/README.md

 A [TalkToModel (Slack et al., 2022)](https://github.com/dylan-slack/TalkToModel) adaptation to NLP use cases (question answering, hate speech detection, dialogue act classification).
 The name is a word-play on [Interrobang](https://en.wikipedia.org/wiki/Interrobang), a ligature of question mark and exclamation mark, and the **interro**gation of **Lang**uage models.
 Our tool offers a dialogue-based exploration of NLP interpretability methods (feature attribution, counterfactuals and perturbations, free-text rationalization) and dataset analyses (similar examples, keywords, label distribution).
+Our accompanying [paper](https://arxiv.org/abs/2310.05592) is accepted at [EMNLP 2023 Findings](https://2023.emnlp.org/).

 <p align="center">
 &nbsp;&nbsp;&nbsp;